Raja Ampat homestays are not homestays in the usual sense. You won’t be sharing a family’s home if you stay at one.

 Bathroom and toilet facilities

 Bathrooms: Bathing is most often by bucket and ladle, using fresh water drawn from a large container.
 This style of bathroom is referred to in the accommodation detail pages as a “dip mandi” or “bucket bathing” bathroom.
 Many homestays have piped water to replenish the large container.
-Waste water from most bathrooms is not plumbed, but channelled away to seep into the ground, so try to stick to environmentally safe biodegradeable soaps and shampoos.
-Very few homestays have real showers, but these are becoming more common.
-Towels are provided at most homestays, but travelling with a light pack towel is a good idea.
+Waste water from many bathrooms is not plumbed into a septic system, but channelled away to seep into the ground, so try to stick to environmentally safe biodegradeable soaps and shampoos.
+Showers are becoming more common, but may not always work.
+Hot showers are extremely rare.
+Towels are provided at most homestays, but, like bed linen, are usually only changed when guests check out.
+Travelling with a light and quick-drying pack towel is recommended.

 A note about bathing water: Most homestays are on islands that have fresh groundwater, but on some of the smaller islands (Kri for example), the groundwater is brackish due to proximity to the ocean.
 If you can’t bear the thought of bathing in slightly salty water, avoid these islands.

 Toilets: Homestay toilets will be either western pedestal or squat style and are flushed by hand, using a bucket and ladle as in the bathroom.
-Toilets are connected to septic tank systems in all the homestays we’ve visited.
+Toilets are connected to septic tank systems.
 Toilet paper is usually provided, but it’s a good idea to have some with you in case supplies are low and you can’t cope without it.
+Toilets often lack plastic toilet seats, but should always be clean.
+Occasionally, especially during peak busy periods, you may check in to find that toilets have not yet been cleaned.
+If you do, please bring it to the attention of your hosts, and they will attend to it.

 Meals and dining facilities